-For a detailed description of how ASN2TXT maps ASN.1 types to JSON output, reference the document "Javascript Object Notation (JSON) Encoding Rules for ASN.1" at www.obj-sys.com/docs/JSONEncodingRules.pdf.
+Earlier versions of ASN2TXT followed a proprietary mapping.
+For information on that mapping and how it differs from X.697, refer to "Javascript Object Notation (JSON) Encoding Rules for ASN.1" at www.obj-sys.com/docs/JSONEncodingRules.pdf.

 ASN.1 to CSV Type Mappings